How to make studying online work for you

 One of the biggest benefits of online learning is flexibility, but the lack of schedule and guidance can lead to a loss of focus.
 When regular classes stop, this affects school routine and makes the use of planning tools essential.
 There are several applications available to help:

 - Google Keep.
-This allows you to organise personal information by filing notes and to assign tags to find tasks more easily, organise lists, send reminders and even scan text by taking a photo.
+This allows you to organize personal information by filing notes and to assign tags to find tasks more easily, organize lists, send reminders, and even scan text by taking a photo.

 - Trello.
 This collaborative tool manages projects or tasks.
 You can also use it as a weekly planner, with lists for each day of the week.

 - Todoist.
 Use this cross-platform task manager straight from the web browser.
-It will help you organise and prioritise tasks in a simple way.
+It will help you organize and prioritize tasks in a simple way.

-According to e-learning expert Fernández, “It is important to learn how to use them correctly, but it is more important to learn to organise and take responsibility for your own learning process.”
-For your study schedule to be truly effective, you need to find ways to structure and optimise your time, stay focused and learn to minimise distractions.
+According to e-learning expert Fernández, “It is important to learn how to use them correctly, but it is more important to learn to organize and take responsibility for your own learning process.”
+For your study schedule to be truly effective, you need to find ways to structure and optimize your time, stay focused and learn to minimize distractions.